 The chromosphere, the atmosphere closest to the sun's surface, "is an unbelievably beautiful, pure magenta-red color.
 If the chromosphere is active and there are eruptions going on on the edge of the sun, you'll see prominences — they look like flames or jets of this really beautiful hot-pink magenta gas that are extending out beyond the silhouette of the moon," he said.

 None of these features will be visible to viewers wearing eclipse glasses.

 Fienberg is an eclipse chaser; he has traveled all over the world to see total solar eclipses.
 On his very first eclipse-viewing trip, before seeing the event, he met a man who hosted a music radio show in the city where Fienberg lives.
 The radio host was an eclipse chaser, and Fienberg said he'd never heard the host talk about astronomy on his show.

 "I'm not interested in astronomy," the man told Fienberg.
 "I'm interested in beauty."

-"That that told me right then on my first trip, this isn't just about astronomy," Fienberg said.
+"That told me right then on my first trip, this isn't just about astronomy," Fienberg said.
 "This is about beauty.
-This about being out in nature and being one with the universe — I mean it sounds silly!
+This about being out in nature and being one with the universe — I mean, it sounds silly!
 But you really feel like you're just part of it all and you're privileged to be able to see such a beautiful thing."